safchug/vsblog/README.md

 # VSBlog

 It`s an application that corispond to its name.
-Where two type of users can post their posts edit and delete them
+Where two type of users can post their posts, edit and delete them.

 #### Users roles